thongtran715/hubspot/README.md

 # Sinch And HubSpot Integration Demo

 ## Introduction
-Learn how to quickly set up and manage your customer lists, across multiple channels, using the HubSpot CRM and Sinch Conversation API integration.
+Learn how to quickly set up and manage your customer lists across multiple channels, using the HubSpot CRM and Sinch Conversation API integration.

 Visit [HubSpot](https://developers.hubspot.com/) to create a developer account and app to obtain a Hubspot client_id and client_secret.
 To get your client_id and client_secret, go to the Auth Info tab when your Hubspot app is created.
 Then, visit [Sinch](https://www.sinch.com/sign-up/) to set up a Sinch Account.